 Born and raised in Bucharest, pianist Cristiana Achim, began learning the piano at the ‘Dinu Lipatti’ National College of Arts and now studies at the Royal College of Music in London (BMus 3), under the tutelage of Nigel Clayton.

 A winner of numerous international piano competitions such as the ‘Pro Piano’ International Competition and the ‘Tudor Dumitrescu’ International Piano Competition, Cristiana has also furthered her musical capabilities by participating in piano masterclasses throughout Europe, most recently at the British Isles Music Festival, Malta International Music Festival, and SoNoRo Festival.

 Cristiana has developed a keen interest in jazz and folk music and is well-versed in the art of improvisation.
 In 2019, she released three of her singles, which are based on Romanian folk tunes.
-She is also a regular guest performer at jazz and ‘café chantant’ venues in Bucharest and London and provides piano music at art exhibitions at the Romanian National Theatre in Bucharest.
+Recently, she was selected to become a member of the Rezidenta21 music organisation, offering her the opportunity to explore her curiosity for contemporary and electronic music.

 Her outreach work includes a long string of charity performances for hospitals, nursing homes and orphanages, as well as bringing music to those with limited access to it.
-Cristiana is an active volunteer for the ‘RO100’ Romanian Organization, which offered her many opportunities to develop the Romanian educational system by teaching music to disadvantaged children.
+Cristiana is an active volunteer for the ‘Ro and you’ Romanian Organization, which offered her many opportunities to develop the Romanian educational system by teaching music to disadvantaged children.